ykapil897/Advertisement-Response-Analysis/README.md

 # Advertisement Response Analysis Project

 ## Introduction
-This project analyzes advertisement responses using a **Django backend** and a **Vite+React frontend**.
+This project analyzes advertisement responses using a **FastAPI backend** and a **Vite+React frontend**.
 It includes scripts to load, clean, and transform data, which are executed within Docker containers.
 Data is stored in a **MongoDB database**, and the project can be run with or without Docker by adjusting the MongoDB connection strings.
 There are three pages on the frontend which are home, analyse and predict.
 Home page displays most impactful plots and analytics.
 Analyse page allows users to select a combination of attributes to **plot** and get **analytics**.
 Predict page allows users to **preidct CTR and Conversion Rates** for an advertisement given its attributes using **Machine Learning Models**.

 ---